18F/handbook/CONTRIBUTING.md

 - Try to avoid "click here" links.
 If necessary, be sure to follow the [A11Y Project Anchor Link Patterns](https://a11yproject.com/patterns/#anchors-links).
 - TTS-wide information should be public by default and link to Google Docs for anything that shouldn't be publicly visible.

+## Last-modified-at

+At the top of every page, you will see a "Last modified on [DATE]."
+This date is supposed to indicate when a page last underwent _significant_ changes that render it up-to-date.
+By itself, though, the feature is automated and thus naive: it simply looks at the last time the corresponding file was touched -- be that a typo fix, moving around content, or even changing the file name.

+The main goal of this feature is to indicate when content might be outdated, and to proceed with caution.
+By default, we should prefer to manually set or update the `last_modified_at` field in the front matter of a Handbook page if large changes are made.
+We do this to avoid giving people false confidence that a page is up-to-date.

 ## Fork or branch?

 Forking and branching are two ways of submitting pull requests to edit the Handbook.